robbintt/outlines/docs/praxes/how_to_organize_reading_order.md

 "Why would I prioritize a new book when I have a queue of high quality books already ordered?"

+## Two main topics

+1. How to survey a nonfiction book to decide whether and when to read it?
+2. How to select the next fiction book to read based on the book's properties and your current goals?

 ## Process Goal